open-ephys/ephys-course/source/EEA/exday4.rst

   A. Connect the output from the amplifier to an analog input pin on the Teensy.
 Make sure that output goes through a voltage divider that divides it in two.

-      Shown is a 220 Ohm resistor across the instrumentation amplifier, and a voltage divider made of two equal resistors (anything above 1KOhm, see the text on ‘shifting the signal' ).
+      Shown is a 220 Ohm resistor as a gain resistor across the Rgain pins of the instrumentation amplifier, and a voltage divider made of two equal resistors on the Voutput pin (anything above 1KOhm, see the text on ‘shifting the signal' ).

       .. image:: ../_static/images/EEA/board_emg_teensy.png